2019 Washington Nationals season: July

 July 31 was also the MLB trade deadline.
 For the first time, the deadline applied to both waiver and non-waiver trades.
 Although the Nationals were publicly connected to top relievers like Shane Greene of the Detroit Tigers, Kirby Yates of the San Diego Padres, and Sam Dyson and Will Smith of the San Francisco Giants, they ultimately did not make a play in the high-end relief market, instead opting for a trio of lower-profile pickups hours before the final deadline: Daniel Hudson, a setup man for the Toronto Blue Jays, and closers Roenis Elías and Hunter Strickland of the Seattle Mariners, all of whom were acquired for minor league pitching prospects.
-Washington general manager Mike Rizzo acknowledged that he was constrained by the team's commitment not to exceed the competitive balance threshold, as it had in 2017 and 2018, and he noted that Hudson, Elías, and Strickland were added without the Nationals having to give up any of their top prospects, with the highest-ranked minor league player they traded being Class-AAA left-handed reliever Taylor Guilbeau as part of Seattle's return.
+Washington general manager Mike Rizzo acknowledged that he was constrained by the team's commitment not to exceed the competitive balance threshold, as it had in 2017 and 2018, and he noted that Hudson, Elías, and Strickland were added without the Nationals having to give up any of their top prospects, with the highest-ranked minor league player they traded being Triple-A left-handed reliever Taylor Guilbeau as part of Seattle's return.
 Rizzo did not consummate any other trades at the deadline, sticking with the Nationals' slate of starting pitchers despite Scherzer, Voth, and Jeremy Hellickson's nagging injuries and not making any changes to their group of position players.